microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgExternalConnectionGroup.md

 # New-MgExternalConnectionGroup

 ## SYNOPSIS
-Create a new externalGroup object.
+Create new navigation property to groups for external

 ## SYNTAX